Check your Council Tax band and charges for your area

 Holiday accommodation

-If you let your property as holiday accommodation and it is available for letting for 140 days or more in a year and has been actually let for periods totalling at least 70 days, your property may be eligible to be rated for business rates.
+If you let your property as holiday accommodation and it is available for letting for 140 days or more in a year and has been actually let for periods totalling at least 70 days, your property may be eligible to be rated for business rates instead of Council Tax.
+View holiday lets and business rates for more information.

 Changes that may affect your Council Tax banding